skatsuta/athenai/README.md

 ## Features

-- Easy execution: Run a query from stdin or an SQL file and output results after the execution has finished.
+- Easy to use: give queries, wait for query executions and see the results after the executions have finished.
+- Various input methods: REPL, command line arguments or an SQL file.
-- Concurrent executions support: run multiple queries in one command.
+- Concurrency support: run multiple queries concurrently in one command.
-- Several output formats: Either table, CSV, or raw JSON.
+- Several output formats: table, CSV, JSON, or raw file on S3.
-- Query cancellation: Cancel a query if Ctrl-C is pressed while the query is running.
+- Query cancellation: Cancel queries if Ctrl-C is pressed while the queries are running.
 - Named queries: Manage and run named queries easily.